 Once you know where you're having problems, go back to the source material and re-learn it until you can explain it in basic terms.
 Doing so will force you to understand the concept at a deeper level.
 You’ll form new relationships and connections between previously isolated concepts.

 This is the editing stage of the process.

 Make sure you didn't use any jargon.
 Avoiding jargon ensures clarity for learners from varying educational and language backgrounds.
 It also reduces confusion in cases where medical abbreviations may be the same, but have different meanings based on context.
 Does PT mean physical therapy, prothrombin time, preterm, or something else entirely?

 If the explanation isn't simple or still sounds confusing, that's a sign that your understanding in that area needs some refinement.

 Run your explanation by a 12-year-old, or someone who knows very little about the subject.
 The ultimate test of the quality of your explanation is your ability to convey it to another person.
 Can your test-learner understand the material after a first pass through?

 If you still find areas that need more work, go back to the source material and refine them.

 If you’re happy, your written explanation becomes the script for your presentation or other teaching materials.

 Based on the script you created, come up with ideas for illustrations, photos, or schematics that will help to support and clarify your explanation.
 If you came up with great analogies and examples, you’ll have no problem coming up with ideas for your visuals.

 Once you have the Feynman Technique down pat, you can reproduce it for all of the content you teach.
-You’ll have another tool in your belt to help you become a stellar online teacher!
+You’ll have another tool in your belt to help you become a stellar online medical educator!